 My rating: 3 stars

 The Children Act by Ian McEwan is a short novel, around 220 pages, which not only conveys a fictional story but also portraits the work performed by a leading High Court judge.
 For people who have a strong interest in the legal world and system, this may be quite an attention-grabbing book.
-However, I found the number of legal cases mentioned, which were not directly related with the plot, to slow down the development of the story being told.
+However, I found the number of legal cases mentioned, which were not directly related to the plot, to slow down the development of the story being told.

 At the centre of the plot is Fiona Maye, a leading High Court judge who has in hands the case of a seventeen-year-old boy, Adam, who is refusing a blood transfusion for religious reasons.
 She has to decide whether or not to allow the doctors to go ahead with the medical procedure that can save his life against the wishes of both the boy and his parents.
 To make a more informed decision, she decides to visit Adam in the hospital.
 That was for me the most powerful moment in the book.
 There was something quite special about seeing these two people, from a different age range, bond over a shared interest in music and poetry – a connection which has consequences later on in the story.